Dogs and fireworks

 But while we might enjoy watching the colours fill the night sky, our dogs are often left terrified by the seemingly never-ending booms and flashes.
 Many dog owners know that this can be a very stressful time for their pets and their priority is keeping them safe and calm during fireworks.

-If you’re worried about how fireworks affect your dog you can video chat with our vets every day between 8am and 11pm for some advice and peace of mind.
-Find out more about our video vet service and how to book an online consultation here.
+If you’re worried about how fireworks affect your dog you can video chat with PawSquad vets every day for some advice and peace of mind.
+Find out more about our video consultation service and how to book it online here.

 Why are dogs scared of fireworks?